ShuoYangRobotics/Monkey-Robot/README.md

 - GM6020_demo 	: The sample code to control GM6020 motor
 - Doc			: The folder for all the documents
+- MonkeyMatlab	: Simualtion for 3-Link Monkey

 ## TODO

- - [ ] Read through demo code and control two motor  position through PWM
+ - [x] Read through demo code and control two motor  position through PWM
+ - [ ] Add DMA Uart
+ - [ ] Understand how SPI and CAN works